CatherineTrevor/help-trevor-grow/README.md

 * [CSS Tricks](https://css-tricks.com/working-with-javascript-media-queries/) - help using JavaScript to remove a class for a media query
 * [Coding Sight](https://codingsight.com/git-branching-naming-convention-best-practices/) - help in understanding standard convention for branch naming in Github
 * [The Coding Train](https://www.youtube.com/watch?v=oPpnCh7InLY) - YouTube video to help understand branching in Github
+* [removebg](https://www.remove.bg/t/change-background) - remove the background of the images and replace with whitesmoke to match site background color
 * Narender Singh, my mentor at Code Institute for his feedback and support.

 The idea for the game and all content is my own.